-Has been around for 24 years
+Has existed for 24 years

 /ritzau/